LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in v5.6.0
 -----------------

-Added the functions :c:func:`ARKStepUnsetStopTime`, :c:func:`ERKStepUnsetStopTime`, and :c:func:`MRIStepUnsetStopTime` to disable a previously set stop time.
+Added the functions :c:func:`ARKStepClearStopTime`, :c:func:`ERKStepClearStopTime`, and :c:func:`MRIStepClearStopTime` to disable a previously set stop time.

 Fixed compilation errors in some SYCL examples when using the ``icx`` compiler.